mitsuhiko/lucumr/2011/12/7/thoughts-on-python3.rst

 But it did so many things well.
 Even if not executed flawlessly, the whole idea of having modules with their own namespace was great.
-The multimethod based design of the language is still unmatched in many ways the greatness of that design is not appreciated enough even though we benefit from that design on a daily basis.
+The multimethod (not the right word, but I don't know a better one.
+Basically the ``foo(x)`` -> ``x.__foo__()`` concept)  based design of the language is still unmatched in many ways the greatness of that design is not appreciated enough even though we benefit from that design on a daily basis.
 The language always did an amazing job at exposing the internals of the interpreter (tracebacks, stack frames, opcodes, code objects, the ast etc.) and in combination with the dynamic design it allows developers to quickly solve or debug problems in ways that are not working that well in other languages.

 The indentation based syntax of the language was often criticized but seeing how many languages now show up with exactly that as a feature